Hyperhook/katas/README.md

 }
 ```
 # Harder version
-Durance can now carry more weapons and each one can have up to 3 unique enchantments, he is also worried about dealing the most damage possible so DPS (Damage per second) should be calculated now.
+Durance can now carry more weapons and each one can have up to 3 unique enchantments, he is also worried about dealing the most damage possible, so DPS (Damage per second) should be displayed now as well.

+DPS is calculated in the following way: `((Min Weapon Damage + Max Weapon Damage) / 2) / Weapon Speed`